-- Establish and fund interprofessional health care teams to provide behavioral health care. - Authorize grants to develop cultural competency educational curricula so students training to be social workers, psychologists, psychiatrists, and therapists will be able to properly treat youth, regardless of race or ethnicity - Authorize \$650 million to the National Institute on Minority Health and Health Disparities to enhance research into addressing mental and physical health disparities. - Authorize an additional \$100 million to the National Institute of Health (NIH) to partner with communities and support clinical research, including clinical research on racial or ethnic disparities in physical and mental health. - Reauthorize the Minority Fellowship Program for 5 years and nearly double the current authorized funding level. - Direct HH) to establish a Commission on the Effects of Smartphone and Social Media Usage on Adolescents.
+- Establish and fund interprofessional health care teams to provide behavioral health care. - Authorize grants to develop cultural competency educational curricula so students training to be social workers, psychologists, psychiatrists, and therapists will be able to properly treat youth, regardless of race or ethnicity - Authorizes \$650 million to the National Institute on Minority Health and Health Disparities (NIMHD) to enhance research into addressing mental and physical health disparities.

+- Authorizes an additional \$100 million to the National Institute of Health (NIH) to partner with communities and support clinical research, including clinical research on racial or ethnic disparities in physical and mental health. - o Reauthorize the Minority Fellowship Program for 5 years and nearly double the current authorized funding level. - o Direct the Department of Health and Human Services (HHS) to establish a Commission on the Effects of Smartphone and Social Media Usage on Adolescents.